Santa Ana Burn Injury Attorney

 How Do Burn Injuries Occur?

 Burn injuries cause more than just serious pain and suffering for their victims.
 They may also cause significant, long-term disfigurement that may leave you unable to participate in activities that once brought you joy.
 Worse, they may leave you ashamed or embarrassed about your appearance, reluctant to go out in public, or to visit friends and family due to your injuries.
-If you suffered serious burns in an accident, you deserve compensation for your injuries—and working with the right Santa Ana burn injury lawyer can help.
+If you suffered serious burns in an accident, you deserve compensation for your injuries—and working with the right Santa Ana burn injury attorney can help.
 Do you need legal assistance following a burn accident?
 Contact Aitken * Aitken * Cohn today at (714) 434-1424 to schedule your free consultation.

 - Electrical burns, which occur due to contact with an electrical source.